Enriques surfaces with normal K3-like coverings: Normal surfaces with trivial tangent sheaf

 \item[\En{Zariski}] \emph{For each singularity $x_i\in X$, the local rings $\O_{X,x_i}$ are Zariski singularities.}

 \item[\En{Cuspidal}] \emph{There is a horizontal Cartier divisor $C\subset X$ that is a rational cuspidal curve, and the singular point on $C$ is a regular point on $X$.} \end{list}

-Here the invertible sheaf $\shN\in\Pic(S)$ is called \emph{non-fixed} if $h^0(\shN)\geq 1$, and equality holds if and only if $\shN=\O_S$.
+Here the invertible sheaf $\shN\in\Pic(S)$ is called \emph{non-fixed} if $h^0(\shN)\geq 1$, and furthermore $h^0(\shN)=1$ implies $\shN=\O_S$.
 Note that \eref{CI} is a consequence of \eref{Zariski}, according to Proposition \ref{theta for zariski surface}.
 However, it is useful to have \eref{CI} as a separate condition, because it will be handy when the Enriques surface acquires rational double points.
 Our conditions indeed help to analyze and construct simply-connected Enriques surface, because we have:

 \begin{proposition} \mylabel{conditions necessary} Suppose $Y$ is a simply-connected Enriques surface whose K3-like covering $X$ is normal, $r:S\ra X$ is a resolution of singularities, $E\subset S$ is the exceptional divisor, and $h:S\ra \PP^1$ is the fibration induced from some elliptic fibration $\varphi:Y\ra \PP^1$.
 Then conditions \eref{CI}--\eref{Zariski} do hold, whereas condition \eref{Cuspidal} does not hold. \end{proposition}